 We want to start with what we think might be the most important question on your mind (other than if there’s food at the meeting—by the way, there usually is food at our meetings—at least cookies but sometimes a whole meal).

 What is expected of you in terms of getting ready for a Classis meeting?

 Spend some time in prayer.
 Pray for God to help you understand what’s going on, pray for Classis—that we make wise decisions and pray for God’s Kingdom to come.

 If you take time to read through this this orientation page, we think it would help you get an idea of how Classis is structured and how a Classis meeting is structured

-If you don’t have enough time to read everything on this page, it might be helpful to scan a certain section on this page where you’ll get an overview of what goes on at a Classis meeting.
+If you don’t have enough time to read everything on this web page, it might be helpful to scan a certain section where you’ll get an overview of what goes on at a Classis meeting.
 GO HERE

 You’ll probably get some reports before you get to Classis.
 It would be great if you could read through those and understand them as best you can.